-- 9.2.f.
-The applicant has not been found guilty or pled guilty, regardless of adjudication, in any jurisdiction, of a misdemeanor that bears a rational nexus to the occupation requiring licensure or of any felony.
-Any plea of nolo contendere is considered a conviction for purposes of this subdivision.
-The record of a conviction authenticated in a form that is admissible in evidence under the laws of the jurisdiction where convicted is admissible as prima facie evidence of the conviction; and - 9.2.g.
+- 9.2.g.i.
 The applicant is at least 18 years of age. - 9.3.
-The board may consider and approve for a temporary permit an applicant who does not meet the requirements set forth in subdivisions 9.2.d. and 9.2.f. of this section. - 9.4.
-The temporary permit issued under the provisions of this section is expressly limited to the authority of the permit holder to perform the specific contract of appraising which is the basis for the temporary permit. - 9.5.
+The board may consider and approve for a temporary permit an applicant who does not meet the requirements set forth in subdivisions 9.2.d. and 9.2.f. of this section. - 9.4.3.
+The temporary permit issued under the provisions of this section is expressly limited to the authority of the permit holder to perform the specific contract of appraising which is the basis for the temporary permit. - 9.5.4.
 Each temporary permit expires upon the completion of the appraisal work which is the basis of the permit or after a period of six (6) months, whichever occurs first.